akeed/akeed.github.io/docs/articles/Work-life-so-far/index.md

 ## Foundations in Numerical Analysis and Quantum Physics

 I began my academic path in Engineering Physics at Uppsala University, with an early specialization in **numerical methods and scientific computing**.
 My master’s work focused on transport-corrected numerical models for nuclear reactor simulations at ABB Atom.
-This quickly evolved into advanced research in **time-dependent quantum mechanics**, where I pursued graduate studies both in Sweden and the United States.
+This quickly evolved into advanced research in **time-dependent quantum mechanics**, where I pursued graduate studies both in Sweden, the United States, and Israel.

 My Licentiate degree (1996) addressed **quantum time evolution in time-dependent fields using Krylov subspace methods**, and culminated in a PhD from Technion – Israel Institute of Technology (1999).
 My doctoral work focused on **parallel preconditioned Krylov methods for multidimensional quantum scattering**, targeting some of the most demanding computational problems in quantum chemistry and quantum physics.
 This work contributed new scalable solvers for large, high-dimensional, time-dependent partial differential equations.